carterchan9/Stock-Market-Machine-Learning-Prediction-Model/README.md

 # Stock Market Machine Learning Prediction Model

+Predicts trend of stock market using the S&P500 index as the indicator.
+Trains model using RandomForestClassifier and subsequent backtesting and prediction factor adjustments.

 # Project Overview

 In this project, we will predict the price of the S&P500 stock market index.